trevorkloz/swagger-mock-api/README.md

 Creates useful mock values based on a swagger.yaml file.
 Reloads file on every api call so that changes can be seen without restarting the server.

+Forkes the Swagger Mock-Api from stuartmclean/swagger-mock-api and added support for "post"-methods and better path matching ("path/with/slashes").
+Also differs in following references ($ref) in response definitions.

 ### Quickstart

 run ```npm install```